Congratulations on your recent admission to the USC Thornton School of Music!

 USC Thornton Orientation, Advisement, & Course Registration

-New students are required to attend two orientation sessions, both will take place in August 2025:
+New students are required to attend two orientation sessions, both will take place online in August 2026:

-1. USC’s General Graduate Student Orientation Session (in person in August 2025).
+1. USC’s General Graduate Student Orientation Session.
 Follow the link for more information.

 At Thornton’s Graduate Student Orientation Session, new students will meet their academic advisor, receive information about their curriculum and degree requirements, and will learn how to register for classes.

-Music Graduate Entrance Exams (MGEEs) for master’s and doctoral students will be administered online for the most part, on August 14-15, 2025.
-Piano Literature and Choral Conducting exams will be administered in-person on August 19.
-The Instrumental Conducting exam is administered online and is due August 19.
+Music Graduate Entrance Exams (MGEEs) for master’s and doctoral students will be administered online for the most part, on August 13-14, 2026.
+Piano Literature and Choral Conducting exams will be administered in-person on August 18.
+The Instrumental Conducting exam requires an online video submission, which is due August 18.
 These entrance exams are not part of the admission process, but are required of students entering a graduate degree program in the Thornton School in order to assess their background knowledge in core music subjects.
 Follow the link above for details.

 Students in Screen Scoring, Music Industry, Arts Leadership, as well as Graduate Certificate and Artist Diploma students do not take MGEEs.

-Detailed information about orientation, academic advisement, registration, MGEEs, and other important items will be provided separately to applicants who accept the offer of admission and choose to enroll at USC Thornton via our “New Student Information Website.”
-A link to that site will be sent starting in mid-April to all students who accept the offer of admission.
+Detailed information about orientation, academic advisement, registration, MGEEs, and other important items will be provided separately, via our “New Student Information Website” to applicants who accept the offer of admission and choose to enroll at USC Thornton.
+A link to that information will be sent starting in mid-April to all students who accept the offer of admission.
 Additional details related to orientation, advisement, and registration will be emailed to students in July.

 Important Dates